-The LSAT exam format consists of five sections.
-Each of these LSAT sections contains one or more types of challenges, questions, and essays.
+The LSAT exam format consists of four sections.
+Each of these LSAT sections contains one or more types of challenges, questions, and writing exercises.

-The test as a whole is going to require you to decipher scholarly texts, write long-form content, answer complex logic games, and resolve arguments.
+The test as a whole is going to require you to decipher scholarly texts, write long-form content (which isn’t scored), answer complex logic games, and resolve arguments.
 It’s not for the faint of heart.

 Wrapping your mind around the individual sections is a huge step toward conquering the concepts and processes you’ll need to do well.